 This section appears only in the PME and collects data on information on production methods and on information on natural and economic environments.
 The objective of this section is to study whether holders are isolated or not and if they require help for their agricultural activity.
 With the data collected in this section, the share of isolated holdings can be derived.
-The section also collects important information on extension services, including the number of visits done by the extension agents to the holding and the number of visits done by holding members to extension offices.
+The section also collects important information on extension

-&lt;sup>18 Questions related to wage rate that are relevant for the calculation of sustainability of the 9th Sub-indicator (Wage rate in Agriculture) of the SDG indicator 2.4.1 are included in the ILP-AG.
+&lt;sup>19 Questions related to wage rate that are relevant for the calculation of sustainability of the 9th Sub-indicator (Wage rate in Agriculture) of the SDG indicator 2.4.1 are included in the ILP.
 The theme on decent employment provides information on the remuneration of employees working for the farm and belonging to the elementary occupation group defined by the International Standard Classification of Occupation (ISCO-08 - code 92).